rntrapnell/DSblogproject/README.md

 Relating coding experience and ML experience to salary shows that both make you a high earner over time.
 But the point at which you are likely to earn more than the average worker with no skill in the area happens much faster with ML.

-Relating the answer to the question "Do you consider ML models to be "black boxes" with outputs that are difficult or impossible to explain?" yields an interesting if not (perhaps ironically) easy to interpret result.
+Relating the answer to the question "Do you consider ML models to be "black boxes" with outputs that are difficult or impossible to explain?" yields an interesting but not (perhaps ironically) easy to interpret result.
 I take a stab at one possibility (that type of ML worked with has an affect) but there doesn't seem to be any data to back it up.

 Deploy- These insights are shared on a blog post found at https://medium.com/@rntrapnell/this-shocking-new-data-will-make-you-rethink-the-path-to-the-sexiest-job-of-2019-cbc0d1b42175

 Acknowledgements

 Thanks to Mark Lindsay for his review of the blog and helping me to refine the conclusions further.

 Thanks to Kaggle for putting together such easy to use data.
 Clean data is such a joy to work with.